The Lorax

 Ages 5+, but every child is different

-The themes of environmental destruction and industrial greed require a level of abstract thinking best suited for grade-school children.
-The somber tone regarding ecological loss may be emotionally intense for younger preschoolers.
+The themes of environmental degradation and industrial greed require a level of abstract thinking best suited for early school-aged children.
+Younger viewers may find the darker, cautionary tone of the Once-ler’s story slightly unsettling.

 Content Safety Breakdown